Filmmaker Five with Neasa Ní Chianáín

 Filmmaker 5.4: What do you want audiences to take away from experiencing YOUNG PLATO—especially those who may question watching a film about a “Northern Ireland school?”

 I want the world to recognise the importance of critical thinking, and giving kids the tools to face whatever the future throws at them.
 Giving children, especially young boys, these tools, to recognise and cope with anxiety, anger, aggression, and despair, now seems incredibly obvious.
+For other ways to cope up, you can see it all here.

 In western society, indiscriminate violence amongst boys has become disturbingly prevalent, so by creating empathy for different points of view, maybe there could be less polarization amongst communities and more tolerance of ‘the other’.